Kannana Kanne

-Kannana Kanne was a 2020-2023 Indian Tamil-language soap opera that aired on Sun TV from 2 November 2020 and ended on 4th March 2023 with starring Nimeshika Radhakrishnan with, Babloo Prithiveeraj and Rahul Ravi in the principal roles.
+Kannana Kanne was a 2020-2023 popular Indian Tamil-language family drama soap opera that aired on Sun TV from 2 November 2020 to 4 March 2023.
+The show starred Nimeshika Radhakrishnan with, Babloo Prithiveeraj, Rahul Ravi, Akshitha Boopiah and Nithya Das.
 The serial is a remake of Telugu television series Pournami that aired on Gemini TV.

 Plot

 Gautam and Kausalya live a happy married life but, after ten years, they have no child.
 One day, Kausalya gets pregnant, but she learns that she is having complications.
 Gautam, who is not aware of Kausalya having complications, learns of it when Kausalya's doctor says to him in Kausalya's Baby Shower function.
-Gautum refuses to grow the baby but Kausalya does not listens to Gautum.
+Gautum refuses to grow the baby but Kausalya does not listen to Gautum.
 But she died during the birth of her daughter.
-Gautam doesn't accept his wife death.
+Gautam doesn't accept his wife’s death.
 So he starts blaming and hating the child.
 But his mother raised the child and named her Meera.